QBI-Software/OPEXUploader/README.md

 1. Check the "Deltas" if you also want the changes between intervals (per individual - note that baseline data remains the same)
 1. Select the Output directory
 1. Click on **'Download'**

+### Generate Reports

+This generates reports of processed data, grouped by parameter or group (AIT,MIT,LIT) for further analysis.
+Currently, just Blood and CANTAB data.

+1. From the File Menu, Select "Generate Reports"
+1. Check the "Deltas" if you also want the changes between intervals
+1. Select the Output directory
+1. Click on **'Generate'**